Employee Entitlement Remediation Program

 • Rectification: Since 1 July 2024, all current employees classified as Early Childhood Teachers in the Early Learning Centre have been paid the correct entitlement in line with the applicable Award.

 • Engagement and Remediation: The University has been engaging directly with affected employees on the review and remediation of this matter.
-As of 28 October 2024, all affected current and former employees have been contacted to confirm any applicable back payment covering the period between 1 January 2022 to 30 June 2024.
+As of November 2024, over $160,000 in payments have been remitted to current and former employees, for the period between 1 January 2022 to 30 June 2024.

 • Prevent